instructure/instructure-ui/docs/contributing.md

 always be in sync.

+### Commit Guidelines

+1. Run `yarn commit` to commit your changes and follow our commit message format.
+1. Please do not include the output of `yarn build` in your commits.

+### Updating build (repository) dependencies

+1. `yarn add <package-name>` or `yarn upgrade <package-name>`.
+1. Commit the result.

+### Updating individual package dependencies

+1. Update the relevant `package.json` file.
+Make sure to retain the `^` semver range.
+1. Run `yarn bootstrap` and commit the result.

+### Adding packages

+1. Run `yarn generate:package` and choose a name for your package (use "kebab" case (dashes), e.g. 'my-package').
+1. If you will have React components in your package, add the package components directory to `packages/__docs__/components.js`.
+1. Add an alias for your package in `packages/__docs__/resolve.js`.
+1. Kill the server (if you had it running), and run `yarn start:watch` to pick up the new package.
+1. Visit [http://localhost:8080](http://localhost:8080) in a browser.
+You should see your package and its components listed in the docs.
+1. Start making changes to your components and watch them update in the browser automatically.

+### Adding components

+1. Run `yarn generate:component` and choose a name and package for your component (use Pascal case, e.g. 'MyComponent').
+1. Import/export your component in `packages/[package]src/components/index.js`.
+1. Kill the server (if you had it running), and run `yarn start:watch` to pick up the new component.
+1. Visit [http://localhost:8080](http://localhost:8080) in a browser.
+You should see your component listed in the docs.
+1. Start making changes to your component and watch it update in the browser automatically.

+### Proposing API changes

+If you'd like to propose changes to a component API or a new component, you'll need to fill out an RFC ("request for change") document and have it reviewed before implementing your change.
+Be sure to note any breaking changes or deprecations in the RFC document.

+1. Run `yarn generate:rfc`.
+This script creates an RFC document for you in `/rfcs`.
+1. Fill out this document and submit it for review.
+1. Once the RFC is approved and merged you can go ahead and make your change.

 ### Accessibility and Internationalization Requirements

 All components should:
 1. be high contrast aware (use theme variables for all colors, colors should meet [4.5:1](http://www.w3.org/TR/WCAG20-TECHS/G18.html) and [3:1](http://www.w3.org/TR/WCAG20-TECHS/G183.html) contrast ratios).
-2. be keyboard friendly (proper use of tabIndex, logical tab order, ESC to close modals, etc).
+1. be keyboard friendly (proper use of tabIndex, logical tab order, ESC to close modals, etc).
-3. be screenreader friendly (label all inputs, use native controls, use screenreader-only text).
+1. be screenreader friendly (label all inputs, use native controls, use screenreader-only text).
-4. support RTL languages.
+1. support RTL languages.
-5. localize all dates, times, numbers and strings (or require localized content passed in via props).
+1. localize all dates, times, numbers and strings (or require localized content passed in via props).

+### Releases

+See the [releases documentation](#releases) for information on the release process.